bgonth1013/Coding-Portfolio/README.md

-# ISDS-7037-Project-Work
+# My Coding Repository
-This course is a Multivariate Statistics Class with a Special Focus in Analytics echo "# ISDS-7037-Project-Work" >> README.md git init git add README.md
+Within this Repo there are coding samples of my work with a Special Focus in Analytics. echo "# ISDS-7037-Project-Work" >> README.md git init git add README.md